Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 CriticalStrava

 A sailor aboard the French aircraft carrier Charles de Gaulle posted a jog on Strava while the ship was at sea.
-The carrier’s exact GPS coordinates appeared on the public activity map.
-A nuclear-powered aircraft carrier — one of the most strategically valuable and heavily defended military assets on Earth — had its position broadcast to anyone with a web browser because someone wanted to log their 5K.
+The carrier's exact GPS coordinates showed up on the public activity map.
+A nuclear-powered aircraft carrier.
+Position broadcast to the entire world.
+Because someone wanted to log a 5K.
+I can't.

-Consequence: The French Navy launched an investigation.
-Eight years after the original heatmap scandal, the same fundamental problem remained completely unsolved.
-A €3 billion warship, defeated by a free fitness app.
+Consequence: French Navy investigation launched.
+Eight years after the original heatmap scandal.
+Same problem.
+Unsolved.
+A €3 billion warship, given away by a free app.

 How Fitness Trackers Leak